swiss6th/attacca-dmx/SETUP.md

-# Setting Up Attacca DMX & Ossia DMX on a Fresh Raspbian Image
+# Setting Up Attacca DMX on a Fresh Raspbian Image

-## Common Steps

-These steps are common to both configurations.
-Follow these steps, and then follow the steps specific to the configuration you'd like to set up.

 1. Flash the latest image of Raspbian Lite from raspberrypi.org to your MicroSD card.

 1. Add an empty file called `ssh` to the `/boot` directory of the card.

-1. If you're setting up Ossia DMX, make these changes in `/boot` as well:

-	1. Copy over a `wpa_supplicant` configuration.

-	1. Remove `console=serial0,115200` from `cmdline.txt` (see <https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=146291#p978159>).

-	1. Add `dtoverlay=spi1-1cs` to `config.txt`.

 1. Eject the card and insert it into your Pi

-1. If you're setting up Attacca DMX, plug in your USB sound dongle.
+1. Plug in your USB sound card.

 1. Connect power to the system.